-To the Mayor and Members of The Council of the Government of the District of Columbia, and The Lottery and Charitable Games Control Board Washington, D.C.
+To the Mayor, Members of the Council of the Government of the District of Columbia, Inspector General of the Government of the District of Columbia and The Lottery and Charitable Games Control Board Washington, D.C.

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the District of Columbia Lottery and Charitable Games Control Board (the Lottery), an enterprise fund of the Government of the District of Columbia, as of and for the year ended September 30, 2015, and the related notes to the financial statement as listed in the table of contents, and have issued our report thereon dated January 22, 2016.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the District of Columbia Lottery and Charitable Games Control Board (the Lottery), an enterprise fund of the Government of the District of Columbia, as of and for the years ended September 30, 2016 and 2015, and the related notes to the financial statement as listed in the table of contents, and have issued our report thereon dated December 27, 2016.